projecttacoma/cqm-models/CONTRIBUTING.md

 All work should be done on a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 Feature branch names should be descriptive.

-For minor features, the pull request can be made directly from the feature branch into master branch.
+Branches get merged into a parent branch through a GitHub [pull request](https://help.github.com/en/articles/about-pull-requests).
+For minor features, the pull request can be made directly from the feature branch into the master branch.
 For major features (e.g., changes that will take several weeks, have several components, and involve multiple developers), there should be a "master feature" branch for that change, and contributions to the "master feature" branch should be done through pull requests into the "master feature" branch.
+When the major feature is complete, the "master feature" branch will be pulled into the master branch.

 To create a branch: